50 Stunning Retro and Vintage Hairstyles for Women

 We’ve talked about creating the illusion of a shorter hairstyle with a faux bob, but what if you already have a bob haircut?

 Your job is already halfway done!
-All you have to do afterward is work your way to big, loose, and soft curls all around.
+All you have to do afterwards is work your way to big, loose, and soft curls all around.
 This is a perfect summer vibe hairstyle.
 Try it out!

 18. Pin Curl Hairstyles